-The general office hours at the City of Hermiston are 8:00am to 5:00pm, Monday through Friday.
-The appropriate manager will determine specific workweek schedules for each employee, based on the
+The workweek is a seven-day work period beginning on Monday at 12:00 a.m. through Sunday at 11:59 p.m.
+The general business hours at the City of Hermiston are 8:00am to 5:00pm, Monday through Friday.
+The appropriate manager will determine specific workweek schedules for each employee, based on the City's needs.

-City's needs.
 Nothing in this Handbook is intended to be a guarantee of employment for a specified number of hours per week or day, or on any particular day(s) of the week.
 Management reserves the right to modify schedules at any time consistent with the needs of the City.
-However, unless the City determines such notice is not possible or practicable under the circumstances, we generally strive to notify you of any changes in workdays or workweek schedules two weeks prior to the effective date of change
+However, unless the City determines such notice is not possible or practicable under the circumstances, we generally strive to notify you of any changes in workdays or workweek schedules two weeks prior to the effective date of change.